DriesAllaerts/lbow/README.md

 Copyright notice:

 Technische Universiteit Delft hereby disclaims all copyright interest in the program “LBoW”.
 LBoW is a python package to solve Linear Buoyancy Wave problems written by the Author(s).
 Henri Werij, Dean of Faculty of Aerospace Engineering, Technische Universiteit Delft.

-Copyright 2022 Dries Allaerts
+&copy; 2022, D. Allaerts

 ## References
 Linear theory of buoyancy waves is fairly standard text book material and can be found in, e.g.,